Peasants to Puddles

 My Family History - By Nicky Rowberry

-Emma Birt, born in 1815 in Claines, Worcestershire, is my 3 x great grandmother.
-Emma was the daughter of William Birt & Mary Barnett, who had married in 1805 in Claines.
+Emma Birt, born in 1815 in Claines, Worcestershire, was my 3 x great grandmother.
+Emma was the youngest child of William Birt & Mary Barnett, who had married in 1805 in Claines.

 Emma married Joseph Corbett in 1842 in Westhide, Herefordshire.
 The 1851 census for Claines shows William & Mary Birt and with them one of Emma's children - Maria Corbett.
 Maria was described as a niece, but in reality she was their grand-daughter.

 |Parish or Township of||Ecclesiastical District of||City or Borough of||Town of||Village of|

 |No. of Schedule||Name of Street, Place, or Road, and Name or No. of House||Name and Surname of each person who abode in the house, on the Night of 30th March, 1851||Relation to Head of Family||Condition||Age||Rank, Profession or Occupation||Where Born|

 |18||Oak Cottage||William Birt||Head||Mar||79||Ag Labourer||Worcs.
 Claines|